-Dr. Juan Hernández currently serves as the Chamber Chorale Director for the West Texas Symphony.
+Dr. Juan Hernández currently serves as the Chorale Director for the West Texas Symphony.
 Hernández is an accomplished and dynamic conductor with over 20 years of experience.
 Currently serving as Director of Choral Activities and Director of Vocal Studies at Odessa College, he conducts the A Cappella Choir and Vocal Ensemble, while also teaching courses in Music Appreciation, Voice, and Diction.
 Additionally, he is the Music Director at Westminster Presbyterian Church of Odessa and more recently.

 Prior to his current role, Dr. Hernández served as Director of Choral Activities at the University of New Mexico, where he taught graduate and undergraduate courses related to choral music.
 He was also the Music Director at St. Paul’s United Methodist Church of Albuquerque, and director of the Madrigal Singers of Albuquerque.

 Dr. Hernández's passion for Latin American music has motivated him to arrange and self-publish a broad range of popular and folk pieces for choral ensembles, expanding the exposure of distinct styles of repertoire to diverse audiences, and contributing to the cultural enrichment of those who have yet to encounter this genre in the choral setting.